Hyperen0r/HTool_NifBatchTools/README.md

 * __Applying patch is very slow__

-_Sadly the plugin I used is very slow to read the .nif files (when calling data.read(stream), to be precise)_
+_Sadly the read and write operation of the plugin used to manipulate .nif files are very slow (almost 100% of the compute time)_